islegendary/google-ads-local/README.md

 # google-ads-local
-This repository contains a samplecode for collecting click performance data from the Google Ads API and storing it in a file.
+This repository contains working pythong code for collecting click performance data from the Google Ads API and storing it in a file.